[--pidfile pidfile ] [--pre-chroot-nslookup hostname ] [--user

 given, the default group of user.
 Exit if the privileges are not

-Privoxy is Free Software and licensed under the GNU GPLv2.
+Privoxy is Free Software and licensed under the GNU GPLv2 or later.

 Privoxy is an associated project of Software in the Public Interest